• Skip to primary navigation

 Instructions

-• Preheat your oven to 400 degrees F. Line a large rimmed baking sheet with foil and spray the foil with olive oil spray.
+• Preheat the oven to 400°F. Line a large, rimmed baking sheet with parchment paper.

-• In a large bowl, mix the beef with the spices.
+• In a large bowl, mix the beef with the salt, pepper, garlic powder, onion powder, and (if using) chili powder.

-• Form into 24 small meatballs, each weighing around 20 grams.
-I actually weight them on a kitchen scale, but you can eyeball it too.
+• Form the mixture into 24 small meatballs, each weighing around 20 grams.
+I weigh them on a kitchen scale, but you can eyeball it.

 • Place the meatballs on the prepared baking sheet, not touching each other.
-Spray them with olive oil, then bake them until cooked through, for 10 minutes.
+Spray them with an olive oil spray (optional), then bake them until cooked through, for 10 minutes.

-• While the meatballs are baking, whisk together the sauce ingredients in a medium saucepan, then heat the sauce over medium-low heat.
+• While the meatballs are baking, whisk together the sauce ingredients (ketchup, mustard, and maple syrup) in a medium saucepan.
+Heat the sauce over medium-low heat.
 Bring it to a gentle boil, then lower the heat to low and simmer while the meatballs are in the oven.

 Notes

-1. I often use extra-lean ground beef in my recipes.
-But in this recipe, the meatballs are too dry if using extra-lean ground beef, so it’s best to use lean ground beef.
+• I often use extra-lean ground beef in my recipes.
+But in this recipe, the meatballs are too dry if using extra-lean ground beef and could also fall apart, so it’s best to use lean ground beef.
+The fat adds flavor and helps them stay together.

 Nutrition per Serving